 4. Crowd Management

 The risks involved with a music event can vary drastically from event to event.
 In order to plan for crowds in any event there must be clear knowledge of numbers, types of staff or stewards on hand, how they will organize themselves, and who is in command.

-Dealing with crowds is not about controlling people but rather about understanding crowd psychology and dynamics in order to manage them accordingly and should not be taken lightly.
+Dealing with crowds is not about controlling people, but rather about understanding crowd psychology and dynamics in order to manage them accordingly.
+This should not be taken lightly.

 A risk assessment including an emergency plan and a first aid plan must be put in place to be prepared for crowd surges, injuries, and other major incidents including crowd clashes with neighboring sports and social venues.

 In order to protect attendees from potential harm posed by large crowds, security personnel should be stationed throughout the venue during an event.

 This includes having security guards at all entrances, monitoring exits for overcrowding, ensuring that paths are clear for emergency vehicles (if needed), and providing regular updates on the status of the performance throughout the night.

 Additionally, metal detectors should be employed if there is any risk of weapons being brought into a venue—this is especially important for larger events like concerts or festivals where attendance numbers can reach tens of thousands of people or more.

 5. Communication Management

 Social media has risen astronomically at events, acting as a ‘live feed’ for all activity from wedding proposals to updates on bar queues.
 However, it is also an instant “panic button” if not measured, assessed, or planned for.
 Managing social traffic at events is key to managing potential issues with crowds, possible incidents, and ensuring all known issues are tracked and responded to.